AmateurECE/dotfiles/README.md

 # Setting up emacs

 Initialization will fail the first time Emacs is started, due to missing packages.
-For the moment, one can avoid this by installing the `insert-banner` package manually:
+For the moment, one can avoid this by installing the `insert-banner` and `local-snippet` package manually:

 ```
 curl https://raw.githubusercontent.com/AmateurECE/Emacs-Extensions/master/insert-banner.el
+# Same for local-snippet.el...
 ```

 In Emacs, use the `package-install-file` command to install this package.
 The file can then be removed.

-TODO: Self-host an ELPA repository and move all ELPA setup to the emacs-bootstrap.el script, so that the easiest way to install new packages is to add them to this script and then source it in Emacs.
+TODO: Self-host an ELPA repository and move all ELPA setup to the
+    emacs-bootstrap.el script, so that the easiest way to install new packages is to add them to this script and then source it in Emacs.